 Deputies: Baton Rouge man arrested for burglarizing Prairieville area businesses

-ASCENSION PARISH - Ascension Parish authorities have arrested a Baton Rouge in connection with the burglaries of two businesses in the Prairieville area.
+ASCENSION PARISH - Ascension Parish authorities have arrested a Baton Rouge man in connection with the burglaries of two businesses in the Prairieville area.

 Deputies with the Ascension Parish Sheriff's Office report responding to the two break-ins on Friday, September 18, shortly before 5 a.m., and identifying 38-year-old Laroy Blackmore of Baton Rouge as a suspect.